Kodak EasyShare DX 4530 digital camera review

 E) Video: The video format is QuickTime (320 x 240 at 15 fps) ie good quality, internal memory can store up to 2 minutes worth of video footage, but there is no way to control the sound, and the cameras microphone records more sound ‘behind’ the camera than what is being filmed, and the unwanted sound exponentially reduces the recording time.

-6) The orientation sensor: This is a nice little feature which automatically rotates photos so you don't have to later on your computer, however when this is enabled your photos are scaled to the height instead of the with of the LCD display thus they ‘look' very small, the effect is that you can't so easily review your photos, you can of course use the ‘magnify' feature but that’s not the point.
+6) The orientation sensor: This is a nice little feature that automatically rotates photos so you don't have to later on your computer, however when this is enabled your photos are scaled to the height instead of the with of the LCD display thus they ‘look' very small, the effect is that you can't so easily review your photos, you can, of course, use the ‘magnify' feature but that’s not the point.

 7) Image format: The JPEG compression is NOT adjustable and sometimes it has a habit of being too high.
 This isn't really a problem when viewing on screen, but if you are buying a 5MP camera because you might want to enlarge a print once in a while (which most people might want to do) then the high compression means the print might not be good enough.